pskl/glitch3d/README.md

 # Glitch3d

 Glitch3d is an automated render library that uses glitching techniques applied to 3D meshes.
-The original intent was to focus on 3D glitching techniques and morphed into a render bot.
+The original intent was to focus on 3D glitching techniques and the idea evolved into making a render bot.

-You can read a bit more about where it come from [here](http://pascal.cc/blog/glitches) and see it living [there](https://twitter.com/glitchdemon).
+You can read a bit more about where it comes from [here](http://pascal.cc/blog/glitches) and see it living [there](https://twitter.com/glitchdemon).

 <img src="https://raw.githubusercontent.com/pskl/glitch3d/master/fixtures/examples/demo.jpg" width="400">